Adding beneficiaries to your IRAs

 Your IRA beneficiaries' names may change over time.
 Some marriages end, and some spouses remarry after being divorced or widowed.
 If account owners forget to check the names of their beneficiaries, the names may no longer reflect their intentions.

-For example, Ellen names her husband John as the primary beneficiary of her IRA.
+For example, Ellen names her husband John as the beneficiary of her IRA.
 They divorce, and a few years later, Ellen marries Tom.
 To make Tom the beneficiary of her IRA, Ellen would have to remember that she'd originally named John as her beneficiary and make the change herself.

 To avoid similar situations, consider designating your beneficiaries by their relationships to you.
 For example, you can leave your IRA "to the person I am married to at the time of my death."